pmalik8/IntroToBlazorWorkshop/docs/06-event-handling-data-binding.md

     }
     ```

-1. Rebuild and run the app.
+1. Refresh the app in the browser.
 Add todo items to test the new code.

     ![Finished todo list](https://user-images.githubusercontent.com/1874516/67261547-fcab6800-f455-11e9-9665-ba38a3ad4922.png)